• Skip to primary navigation

 2. Return Products

-Return any products with containing phthalates, aldehydes, or any of these other problematic ingredients to the store where you bought them.
+Return any products containing phthalates, aldehydes, or any of these other problematic ingredients to the store where you bought them.
 Tell them that you refuse to poison yourself, your family, and the environment with these toxins.

 Get rid of products like air freshening sprays and gels, scented cleaners (think dish soap, toilet bowl cleaner, window cleaner), laundry detergent and toxic dryer sheets, and personal care products with problematic fragrances.
-Not only do they likely contain phthalates, but they also many contain industrial chemicals that can cause asthma attacks and more.
+Not only do they likely contain phthalates, but they also contain industrial chemicals that can cause asthma attacks and more.

 Learn to be an ingredient detective and find companies and products that you can trust.